ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * POST and GET requests to /ace-group/GROUPNAME/ , in order to join a group (POST) and later retrieve the current group key material as a group member (GET).

 * GET and FETCH requests to /ace-group/GROUPNAME/creds , in order to retrieve the authentication credentials of all the other group members (GET) or only some of them by filtering (FETCH).
-While retrieving authentication credentials remains possible by using GET requests, retrieval by filtering allows to greatly limit the size of exchanged messages.
+While retrieving authentication credentials remains possible by using GET requests, retrieval by filtering allows Clients to greatly limit the size of exchanged messages.

 * GET request to /ace-group/GROUPNAME/num , in order to retrieve the current version of the group key material as a group member.